-Consistent with the academic mission of the University of Illinois and University Housing's values, the following minimum qualifications have been established for the Multicultural Advocate and Resident Advisor positions.
+Consistent with the academic mission of the University of Illinois and University Housing's values, the following minimum qualifications have been established for the Resident Advisor positions.

 Requirements for Paraprofessional Employment